Kitware/CMake/Help/variable/CMAKE_LINK_WHAT_YOU_USE_CHECK.rst

 .. versionadded:: 3.22

-Defines the command executed after the link step to check libraries usage.
+Command executed by :prop_tgt:`LINK_WHAT_YOU_USE` after the linker to check for unnecessarily-linked shared libraries.
 This check is currently only defined on ``ELF`` platforms with value ``ldd -u -r``.